curl/everything-curl/protocols/curl.md

 # curl protocols

-curl supports about 26 protocols.
-We say "about" because it depends on how you count and what you consider to be distinctly different protocols.
+curl supports about 28 protocols.
+We say *about* because it depends on how you count and what you consider to be distinctly different protocols.

 ## DICT